RyanBernX/PFOpt/README.md

 - `ncm`: nearest correlation matrix problems, see `test_synthetic.m` and `test_real.m`.
 - `maxeig`: maximal eigenvalue problems, see `test_phaselift.m`.
-- `pfam-ext` (currently missing, waiting for the authors' permission): PFAM for non-linear SDPs, see `test_orientation.m`.

 ## How to Apply PFOpt to Your Own Solver
 If your own solver contains eigenvalue decompositions, you can simply plug